 Following a year-long Strategic Planning Process that better aligned the CSCB’s goals with state and federal requirements and the strategic plans of other key community stakeholders, the CSCB is committed to growing even stronger with increased collaboration between members, maintaining and engaging membership beyond human services.
 We are committed to providing the leadership that will improve the Blue Water area’s economic independency and self-sustainability, assist in addressing the challenge of ensuring all our youth benefit from quality education and improving the overall health and wellness of every area resident.

-We invite all area organizations, businesses, non-profits, faith-based, civic groups, education or government agencies to join us as we confidently look to a future where our community will continue to benefit from the collaborative efforts of the St. Clair County Community Services Coordinating Body.
+As we start our 40th year, we invite all area organizations, businesses, non-profits, faith-based, civic groups, citizens, education or government agencies to join us as we confidently look to a future where our community will continue to benefit from the collaborative efforts of the St. Clair County Community Services Coordinating Body.

 Chair: Debra Johnson, CEO SCC Community Mental Health